deepaklearner/sample_cypher/README3.md

-// Match the user node and up to three levels of managers MATCH (user:User)
+// Match the user node and up to three levels of managers in reverse order MATCH (user:User)
 OPTIONAL MATCH (user)-[:REPORTS_TO]->(L1:User)
 OPTIONAL MATCH (L1)-[:REPORTS_TO]->(L2:User)